preethishilpha21/studentmanagement/README.md

 \## 🚀 How to Run

 1\.
 Clone the repository

 2\.
-Configure your MySQL `application.properties`
+Configure MySQL in `application.properties`

 3\.
-Run the application from your IDE
+Run the application

 4\.
-Use Postman or any REST client to test the APIs
+Use Postman or any REST client to test the endpoints

 \## 💡 Note

-\- Ensure MySQL is running before launching the app.
+\- Ensure MySQL is running before starting the app

-\- The database schema will be auto-created using JPA/Hibernate.
+\- Database schema is auto-created using JPA/Hibernate